Degree Requirements

 Convocation Requirement

 “Convocation” derives from the Latin "con" (meaning together) and "vocare" (to call).
 A convocation may be any event in which members of the Centre community are called together.
 The Convocation Committee, consisting of two students, at least two faculty, and at least two members of the administration, will coordinate the selection of convocations and will have final authority in all other matters having to do with convocations.
 Convocations are a co-curricular requirement.
 Full-time students who accumulate at least 12 convocation credits in an academic year will receive the equivalent of one hour of “A” recorded on their transcripts and figured into their grade point average.
-Full-time students who do not accumulate at least 12 convocation credits during the academic year will receive the equivalent of one hour of “U” recorded on their transcripts and figured into their grade point average.
 Convocation credit is not applied toward the number of credit hours required for graduation.
 Students who participate in Centre’s fall term or spring term programs abroad receive 6* convocation credits for the term they are abroad.
 Students who participate in an off-campus program or international internship during CentreTerm receive one convocation credit.
 A schedule of convocation events will be distributed at the beginning of each term; any additions or changes to the schedule will be publicized.
 The complete convocation policy is provided in the Academic Policy section of this catalog.

 First-Year Orientation Program and Finding Your Centre (FYC) Requirement